webqit/webqit-community.docs/oohtml/README.md

 ## Next Steps
 This introduction to OOHTML hopefully gives you a good overview of what each feature does.
 It becomes even more exciting when you check each feature out in detail.
 You definitely also want to try everything out by including the OOHTML polyfill on a page, pasting the code examples and running them right on your browser.

 Your personal experience may have something to give back in some way to OOHTML's development.
+If you'd like us to feature your usecase with OOHTML, do reach us via any of the means mentioned below.

 ## Design Goals
 See the [features explainer](explainer).